comput3ai/c3-docker-images/README.md

 - 🧠 Democratizing access to AI technology
 - 🌱 Supporting the AI community
 - 🛠️ Providing practical tools for real-world applications
+- 🎨 Enabling creative AI workflows with stable diffusion tools like ComfyUI

-These Docker images are published to foster innovation and help developers easily experiment with state-of-the-art AI models.
+These Docker images are published to foster innovation and help developers easily experiment with state-of-the-art AI models and creative tools.

+## ComfyUI 🎨

+The ComfyUI container provides a ready-to-use environment for stable diffusion image generation with a feature-rich UI.

+**Features included:**
+- Base ComfyUI installation with NVIDIA GPU support
+- ComfyUI Manager for easy extension and model management
+- Video Helper Suite for video generation workflows
+- Easy-Use nodes for streamlined workflows
+- Sonic nodes for audio processing capabilities
+- WAS Node Suite with additional advanced nodes

+**Ideal for:** Image generation, AI art creation, and video synthesis workflows

 ## License 📄